aditosoftware/nodepki-docker/README.md

 ## Create CA

-When you are ready, create your CA:
+When your configuration is finished, create your CA:

     sudo docker-compose run nodepki nodejs /root/nodepki/genpki.js